WillAngus/deepseavisual/README.md

 ```javascript
 entityManager.getEntityById('skeleton0').colorMode = HSB;
 ```
-Despawning a creature can also be done using the EntityManager object.
+Despawning a creature can also be done using the EntityManager object:
 ```javascript
 entityManager.getEntityById('skeleton0').delete();
 ```